-Sources Uses
+Uses

-% senior subordinated notes due 2008 \$200 Repay term loan \$170
+\$200 Repay term loan \$170

 Repay portion of revolving credit facility 25

 Transaction costs 5

-TOTAL SOURCES \$200 TOTAL USES \$200
+\$200 TOTAL USES \$200

+Repay portion of revolving credit facility Transaction costs

 In addition to the Transaction, as of the date of this prospectus supplement, the arranger of a new \$200 million three-year senior secured revolving credit facility for LP had received written commitments, subject to customary conditions, from financial institutions for \$180 million of this new facility.
-We expect this new credit facility to be in place by the end of August 2001.
+We expect this new credit facility to be in place by the end of the third quarter of 2001.
 As of June 30, 2001, the outstanding balance under our existing revolving credit facility was approximately \$67 million.
 Had we closed this new revolving credit facility on June 30, 2001 and repaid the remaining debt outstanding under our existing domestic revolving credit facility and paid related fees and expenses, we would have had approximately \$158 million of initial availability under this new facility.
 See "Description of Other Indebtedness-New Domestic Revolving Credit Facility."
 In addition, we are in the process of seeking to arrange a \$125 million trade receivables financing facility in order to further enhance our liquidity.
-We have targeted closing the trade receivables financing facility by the end of the third quarter of 2001.
+We have targeted closing the trade receivables financing facility by the end of the fourth quarter of 2001.
 See "Description of Other Indebtedness-Receivables Financing Facility."